isaacsilvatech/Dialog-API/README.md

 }
 ```

-Após a renderização do componente tenha acesso a referencia do dialog atravez do **DialogRef**
+Após a renderização do componente tenha acesso a referencia do dialog atravez do **DialogRef**:

 ```
 import { Component } from '@angular/core';